WolfVector/black-dash-svelte/README.md

 ### Azure Active Directory

-If you do not know how to register an application in Azure Portal, then I recommend you following the next tutorial: <a href="https://microsoft.github.io/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/Configuring-Application-Azure-Active-Directory">https://microsoft.github.io/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/Configuring-Application-Azure-Active-Directory</a>
+If you do not know how to register an application in Azure Portal, then I recommend you to follow the next tutorial: <a href="https://microsoft.github.io/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/Configuring-Application-Azure-Active-Directory">https://microsoft.github.io/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/Configuring-Application-Azure-Active-Directory</a>

 For **redirect uris**, you can use:
 - http://localhost:5173/auth/callback/azure-ad